Mission 2030: Financial Education for ALL

 SMARTER SPENDING & BORROWING

 Graduates of high schools with guaranteed financial education...

 - are 21% less likely to carry a balance on a credit card while in college

 - submit the FAFSA 3.5% more often, and

 - use subsidized student loans 13% more often

 ...than their peers without guaranteed financial education, saving an average of $1,300 in high-interest private debt per student.1

 ENDING CYCLES OF PREDATORY DEBT

-Graduates of high schools with guaranteed financial education, especially students of color, are less likely to fall prey to high-cost predatory loans (such as payday loans) than their peers without guaranteed financial education.2
+Graduates of high schools with guaranteed financial education are less likely to fall prey to high-cost predatory loans (such as payday loans) than their peers without guaranteed financial education.2

 Students and parents are asking for guaranteed financial education